Web & Multimedia Requests

 Grading Policy and Grades

 Grades are due on the first Tuesday following final examination week by 5:00pm.
+NOTE: Grading system closes promptly at 5:00 pm on due date.
 Grades are done online through Catalyst GradePageGradePage Links:

 - Access GradePage from MyUW

 - Change Submitted Grades

 When a grade is not assigned in a course, then “X” appears on the transcript.
 In situations where a student no longer attends class and ceases communication, entering the grade the student earned in the course is preferred over not entering a grade—this makes the student’s transcript a more accurate reflection of their academic progress.
 Using the Academic Alert system ensures a student receives communications on resources that may help them.

 An incomplete is given only when the student has been in attendance and has done satisfactory work within two weeks of the end of the quarter and has furnished proof satisfactory to the instructor that the work cannot be completed because of illness or other circumstances beyond the student's control. (view Grading Policy for details related to the difference in Undergradaute and Graduate courses)

 Campus and Business Listservs

 You will automatically be signed up for our msbfaculty listserv.
 This list is used by the Milgard School of Business office to send meeting announcements, event details and faculty information.

 If you are interested in being kept up to date about current events and other teaching learning opportunities on the UWT campus you may be interested in signing up for UWT line.